proxmox/ceph/ceph/src/rocksdb/INSTALL.md

 use binaries compiled by `make all` in production.

-* By default the binary we produce is optimized for the platform you're compiling on (-march=native or the equivalent).
-If you want to build a portable binary, add 'PORTABLE=1' before your make commands, like this: `PORTABLE=1 make static_lib`.
-If you want to build a binary that makes use of SSE4, add 'USE_SSE=1' before your make commands, like this: `USE_SSE=1 make static_lib`.
+* By default the binary we produce is optimized for the platform you're compiling on (`-march=native` or the equivalent).
+SSE4.2 will thus be enabled automatically if your CPU supports it.
+To print a warning if your CPU does not support SSE4.2, build with `USE_SSE=1 make static_lib` or, if using CMake, `cmake -DFORCE_SSE42=ON`.
+If you want to build a portable binary, add `PORTABLE=1` before your make commands, like this:
+`PORTABLE=1 make static_lib`.

 ## Dependencies

 * You can link RocksDB with following compression libraries:
   - [zlib](http://www.zlib.net/) - a library for data compression.
   - [bzip2](http://www.bzip.org/) - a library for data compression.
+  - [lz4](https://github.com/lz4/lz4) - a library for extremely fast data compression.
   - [snappy](http://google.github.io/snappy/) - a library for fast
       data compression.
   - [zstandard](http://www.zstd.net) - Fast real-time compression